stmarksnewferry/stmarksnewferry.github.io/README.md

 Files ending in `.md` use [Markdown](https://help.github.com/articles/markdown-basics), which makes it easy to format text (bold, italic, lists, etc) and to include links (e.g., `[link text](http://www.example.com)` becomes [link text](http://www.example.com)).

 You can upload images to the `img` folder, and then compare other files to see how to include them in the content.
 It's best to copy the sizes of existing files: 1110x530 for the carousel images on the front page, 750x450 for the pictures of staff members, 1920x1080 for the background, and a width of 360 for other pictures included in boxes.

+## Extra pages

+You can add extra simple pages by clicking the "+" symbol above, to make a new file.
+Give the file a name like `my-extra-page.md`, and copy and paste what is below into that file (changing the permalink, and editing or deleting the `img: ...` line.
+The page will appear at [http://stmarksnewferry.org.uk/my-extra-page/](http://stmarksnewferry.org.uk/my-extra-page/).
+It won't be linked from the navigation bar (or from anywhere).

+    ---
+    title: My extra page
+    layout: page
+    permalink: /my-extra-page/
+    img: my-image.jpg
+    ---
+    This is a page.

+    This is **bold** and this is a [link](http://www.example.com)

 ## Changing the appearance